ProteinDesignLab/protein_seq_des/README.md

 If you'd like to use the pre-trained models to run design, jump to [[this section]](#running-design)

 ## Generating data
 Data is available [here](https://drive.google.com/drive/folders/1MD-tu32SoYtZGag04HwntuxcuOnYPDXs).
 See the README in the drive for more information about the uploaded files.
-For the files used to generate the coordinates linked about, see the .txt files with the domain IDs (see data/train_domains_s95.txt and data/test_domain_s95.txt).
+For the files used to generate the above coordinates, see the .txt files with the domain IDs (see data/train_domains_s95.txt and data/test_domain_s95.txt).
 These will be the inputs to regenerate the dataset.
 If you don't have PDB files downloaded, the script will download those and save it to pdb_dir.

 If you'd like to generate the dataset or change the underlying data run the following commands.